 If you only have access to your summary record, you’ll see a message on your GP health record.
 The message will let you know that you can request access to more information.

 To see more information in your record, such as your test results and immunisations, contact your GP surgery and request access to your detailed coded record.

 Test results in your record

 You can see test results carried out by your GP surgery if you have access to your detailed coded record.
-If your test was carried out in a hospital, contact your GP surgery to get the results.

 If you have questions about test results in your GP health record, contact your GP surgery.